Introducing 25% BBA Canada’s Future Leaders Bursary

 For applications – As a YU faculty member, you can apply only once per year.
 Regardless of how many courses you teach and how many YU programs you teach in and are connected to, if you are eligible for the Award, one complete application per year will ensure you are considered each cycle.
 (Remember, if you have received the Award in the past five (5) years, you will unfortunately be ineligible until the end of that five-year period.)

-The Award is adjudicated by a Committee of YU community representatives (students, faculty, and staff) who will review complete nomination and application packages long-listed by YU Vice Presidents, Academic and Principals (NB, ON, and BC),and then arrive at a short-list of candidates to have a live interview conversation with about their teaching.
-After these Candidate Interviews, the Adjudication Committee will make recommendations to the President for the Recipient and the Honourees.
+The Award is adjudicated by a Committee of YU community representatives (students, faculty, and staff) who will review complete nomination and application packages initially selected by YU Vice Presidents, Academic and Principals (NB, ON, and BC).
+The committee will select a long-list of candidates to have a live interview conversation with (or recorded video) about their teaching.
+After these Candidate Interviews/videos, the Adjudication Committee will make recommendations to the President for the Recipients and a BC, NB, and ON Shortlist.

 We can’t wait to read about and learn more intimately about all the excellent teaching happening at and across YU!